geky/ramcrc32bd/README.md

 This block device uses littlefs's CRC-32, since we assume it's already available.
-But the same idea can be extended to any other CRC, as long as it has a sufficient Hamming distasnce for the desired codeword size.
+But the same idea can be extended to any other CRC, as long as it has a sufficient [Hamming distance](#hamming-distance) for the desired codeword size.

 A quick comparison of current ram-ecc-bds: